BeaconLit’s 500-word Competition Year 4 – now closed

 - only the first version of a submitted story will be accepted.
 Further ‘revisions’ will ignored

-- Fee: £2 per entry via PayPal (click on the ‘Buy Now’ link below)
+- Fee: £3 per entry via PayPal (click on the first ‘Buy Now’ link below)

-- optional £5 fee for critique via same PayPal link
+- optional £5 fee for critique of the story you are submitting via the second (£8) PayPal link

 - no author will win more than one prize (ten prizes awarded)

-- the top two stories will be published on this blog and the main BeaconLit website.
+- the top three stories will be published on this blog and the main BeaconLit website.
 The other stories can be sent elsewhere immediately.
-The two winning stories can be re-used six months after publication.
+The three winning stories can be re-used six months after publication.
 NB.
-You will need to tell the prospective market that the stories have already been published but winning / being placed is great for your cv
+You will need to tell the prospective market that the stories have already been published but winning / being placed is great for your cv.